Links to Some Other Sites I Like

 Fancyclopedias I, II, & IIIFancyclopedia II, Dick Eney's project, was the version I borrowed for a while when I first began to get acquainted with fandom in the mid-sixties, and I shall be forever grateful to rich brown (Dr. Gafia himself!) for lending it to me.
 I discoved it on the Web some time ago and had a link to it here, and it was a delight to rediscover Eney's witty approach to the entries and introductions for the original and Web versions.
 The link above goes to the new page at The Fanac Fan History Project which covers not only the original Fancyclopedia but also allows access to the Fanny III work in progress.

 The Enchanted DuplicatorThis fannish classic — an allegorical pilgrimage to the pinnacle of fannish endeavor, the "perfect fanzine" — is here provided by The Fanac Fan History Project.
-A couple of earlier versions, including one sponsored by and maintained at a Rutgers University site, have been discontinued.
-An excellent discussion of the work and its history by Taral Wayne appears on eFanzines.com at eFanzined.com/TED, and I mention that not just because Taral speaks so highly of my constributions to it (blush).
+An earlier version sponsored by and maintained at a Rutgers University site has apparently been discontinued.